Questions and Answers

 • individual mortgage insurance from the bank that has been offered to you at the moment of signing the contract for the loan.

 You don’t have the right to refuse the first type of insurance because it is used to protect the bank system.
 The obligatory insurance (let’s call it so) is required when the down payment is less than 20% of the real estate’s cost.
-Today this new condition is extended to those who work and immediately pay the taxes – full time position, and for those who are self-employed, taking into account that after deduction of business expenses they show good taxable income.
-If a person is self-employed, owns a business and is not showing the necessary income, it is possible to avoid this insurance with a down payment of over 35% of purchase price.
+Today this new condition is extended to those who work and immediately pay the taxes – full time position, and for those who are self-employed, considering that after deduction of business expenses they show good taxable income.
+If a person is self-employed, owns a business and is not showing the necessary income, it is possible to avoid this insurance with a down payment of over 20-35% of purchase price.

 The second insurance appears unexpectedly at the moment of contract signing.
 The manager in the bank, while signing a contract, asks, “If you want to protect your family, so that in case of spouse’s death, disability or dismemberment the unpaid balance left on the mortgage will be fully paid for, please put a check mark here”.
 Any sensible person who loves his family does not want to leave any debts to his family in case of his death.
 However, you have the right not to sign this insurance; it is your personal choice.
 In any case, the protection is really useful!
 There is an opportunity to protect your family more favourably than the bank offers.
 There are insurance programs that are more favourable for a family than what the bank offers.
 They are cheaper and protect the family better.
-You can look at the comparison of mortgage insurance programs that are offered by the banks and the insurance companies in the section “Mortgage Insurance”.
+You can look at the comparison of mortgage insurance programs that are offered by the banks and the insurance companies in the section â€œMortgage Insurance”. ▲

 We have just made an offer to buy real estate and only now realized that we qualify for Home Buyer’s Plan program.
 Is it too late?

 It might be or not.
 Everything depends on the closing date.
 For you to understand who can use the HBP (Home Buyers’ Plan) program I will mention the conditions that are necessary to fulfill while registering for HBP.
 First of all, this program is for those who are purchasing their first real estate (there are some exceptions but it’s better to speak to a financial consultant about them).
 The HBP program implies that the money has to be in RRSP for 90 days, only then the whole process will work.
 However, the government allows withdrawal of money from RRSP after the real estate is bought and considers this a HBP withdrawal, if the money has been withdrawn within 30 days after the closing date.
 So if there are 60-90 days before the closing date, theoretically it is possible to have the time to register everything.
 In practice, it is necessary to consider that certain time is necessary for paper registration, thus it’s not practical to speak about 60 days, you need to have some days in reserve.
 The best thing is to consult a specialist as there are lots of essential nuances.
-For example, who of the spouses will make the payments, to register spousal or usual RRSP, etc?
+For example, who of the spouses will make the payments, to register spousal or usual RRSP, etc? ▲

 Can I withdraw money more than once from my RRSPs while purchasing real estate?

 Yes, you can.
 You can withdraw money from the RRSP program to purchase a real estate in several stages but you have to do it within one calendar year.
 At the best, you can consider that you will be allowed to take the money in January of the following year and it will be counted as part of the previous year.
-If the money will be taken within two years or after January of the upcoming year, then the money taken after January 31st of upcoming year will be added to the income of the previous year and will be taxed.
+If the money will be taken within two years or after January of the upcoming year, then the money taken after January 31st of upcoming year will be added to the income of the previous year and will be taxed. ▲

 What are “closing costs”?

-Closing cost includes: Land Transfer Tax (it is a state tax which is taken during the transfer of the property from one owner to another); lawyer’s fee; if the initial payment is less then 20-35% there is provincial tax PST (8%) that is paid on the mandatory mortgage insurance on CMHC, Genworth or Canada Guarantee and some other non essential expenses.
+Closing cost includes: Land Transfer Tax (it is a state tax which is taken during the transfer of the property from one owner to another); lawyer’s fee; if the initial payment is less than 20-35% there is provincial tax PST (8%) that is paid on the mandatory mortgage insurance on CMHC, Sagen or Canada Guarantee and some other non essential expenses.
 One of such expenses might be a property tax (the tax on the real estate).
 If the previous owner has paid for the taxes in full, this amount must be returned to him/her.
-The bank considers the services on the closing cost to be equal to 1.5% of the real estate cost and demands that the buyer shows that he/she has an amount at the time of the deal registration.
-By the way, to confirm that it is his/her own money and not borrowed, the buyer has to give some evidence showing that the money has been on the accounts (chequing, investment, savings, RRSP) no less then 3 months.
+The bank considers closing cost to be equal to 1.5% of the real estate cost and demands that the buyer shows that he/she has an amount at the time of the deal registration.
+By the way, to confirm that it is his/her own money and not borrowed, the buyer has to give some evidence showing that the money has been on the accounts (chequing, investment, savings, RRSP) no less than 3 months. â–˛

-We often see in commercials that lawyers charge $500-600 plus HST for their services.
+We often see in commercials that lawyers charge $900 plus HST for their services.
 In practice the cost is higher, as besides the professional fee (legal fee) the lawyer often encounters additional expenses.
 Let’s talk about them.

 PURCHASE